Caseworker Degree, Licensure and Certificate Information

 Certification and Licensing Information

-However, a position may require that an applicant is a LSW (Licensed Social Worker).
+Though certification or licensure is not required in this profession, some positions may require that an applicant is a LSW (Licensed Social Worker).
 This would require a master's degree in social work.
 Other certifications that may be specified in a job ad for a caseworker are LCP (Licensed Professional Counselor) or LMFT (Licensed Marriage and Family Therapist).
 Therefore, it is important that a student considers first where they wish to work on graduation in order to take the right courses and degrees.

 Graduates of a technical certificate or an associate's, bachelor's, or master's degree in human services, criminal justice, family and marriage therapy, psychology, social work, or counseling are eligible to take the Human Services - Board Certified Practitioner examination.
 It is offered by the National Organization for Human Service's (NOHS) Center for Credentialing and Education (CCE).
-In addition to the formal education requirement, candidate must have the required number of years of experience.
+In addition to the formal education requirement, candidates must have the required number of years of experience.
 Certificants are required to submit proof of 60 continuing education hours every five years to maintain certification.

 Related to Caseworker Degree, Licensure and Certificate Information